IPGP/rinexmod/README.md

 ./rinexmod.py (-a) RINEXFILE OUTPUTFOLDER (-s ./sitelogsfolder/stationsitelog.log) (-i) (-w) (-o ./LOGFOLDER) (-v)
 ```

-## rinexmod in API mode
+## RinexMod in API mode

-rinexmod can be launched directly as a Python function:
+RinexMod can be launched directly as a Python function:

 ```
 import rinexmod.rinexmod_api as rimo_api